subtle-supernova/subtle-supernova.github.io/_src/posts/2016-08-02-markdown-to-html-to-pdf-my-resume-s-journey.md

 ## What's next?

 For my resume, I'd like to do some intermediate processing.
 While wkhtmltopdf supports pulling from a URL directly (which is pretty sweet) we can also use local files.
 I'll need to remove some things like navigation and then add some things like more contact information.
-I think it'd be a really cool project to let someone enter an email address and recieve the processed resume.
+I think it'd be a really cool project to let someone enter an email address and receive the processed resume.
 Well, I've beel looking for a reason to dive into the wide and strange world of OCaml webapps.
 More on that later, perhaps!

 <!-- more -->